-They prefer growing in a shelter spot but also grow well in partial shade.
+When you start growing runner beans, make sure you do it in a sheltered spot.
+Runner beans also grow well in partial shade.
 You may add a trench with water that retains manure, garden compost, or shredded newspaper would help with watering.

 It’s best to sow your seeds early indoors because they need 10°C for them to germinate.
 Sow 1 seed per 7cm pot and plant them out after the last day of frost.